 Face-to-face counselling will be provided to you at the Study Centre assigned to you.
 You should note that the academic counselling sessions will be very different from the usual classroom teaching or lectures.
 Academic counsellors will not be delivering lectures or speeches.
 They will try to help you to overcome difficulties, which you face while studying for this programme.
 In these sessions, you must look into the subject-based difficulties and any other issues arising out of such difficulties.
 Besides, some of the audio and video material that is available at that time will be played in the counselling sessions.
-The University normally organizes six to seven academic counseling sessions for a 4-credit and nine to ten sessions for a six credit course.
+The University normally organizes four to five academic counselling sessions for a 4-credit and six to seven sessions for a six-credit course.
+There will be separate counselling sessions for Practical.These sessions are mandatory unlike the sessions for theory component.
 In case there are less than 10 students in a Study Centre, then intensive counselling sessions will be held which essentially means that 40 per cent of the prescribed counselling sessions will be conducted within a week's time.